Arne Feick

-Arne Feick (born 1 April 1988) is a German former professional footballer who played as a midfielder.
+Arne Feick (born 1 April 1988) is a German former professional footballer who played as a left-back and left midfielder.

 Club career

 Born in East Berlin, Feick started playing football at SV Mühlenbeck 47 in 1994 and moved to the SC Oberhavel Velten youth department in 2000.
 In the summer of 2002, he joined the youth academy of Energie Cottbus.

 For the 2005–06 season, he managed to make the cut to the second team, Energie Cottbus II, that played in the Oberliga.
 The team managed to reach promotion to the Regionalliga.
 However, qualification for the new 3.
 Liga in the 2007–08 season was clearly missed.
 After midfielder Markus Dworrak's move to Dynamo Dresden, Feick signed his first professional contract in September 2006.
 He made his debut in the Bundesliga on 26 November 2006, under head coach Petrik Sander where he came on as a substitute in the 85th minute in a match against Bayer Leverkusen.
 On 2 December, Feick made his debut in the starting eleven against Hannover 96 and was sent off in the 90th minute with his second yellow card.
 He was able to make one more league appearance during the season.
 In the 2007–08 season, Feick only appeared for the second team.

 After the second team had clearly failed to qualify for the new 3.
 Liga, Feick signed a two-year contract with Erzgebirge Aue, competing in the 3.
 Liga, ahead of the 2008–09 season alongside former Energie Cottbus teammates Martin Männel, Jan Hochscheidt and Marc Hensel.
 There, he was able to establish himself as a regular starter and became top goalscorer for the club in his first season.